All Words Fickle

 About Fickle

 In Old English, the original spelling was "fickol," with Germanic roots.
-The meaning of changeable and capricious is the modern definition, not necessarily with malicious intent.
-The original definition of "fickol" was "deceitful."
+The meaning of "changeable and capricious" is the modern definition and does not necessarily carry malicious intent.
+However, the original definition of "fickol" was "deceitful."

 Did you Know?